At swimming trials, Ledecky keeping an eye on NHL playoffs

 The Islanders are attempting to capture their first Stanley Cup since 1983, when a dynasty led by Mike Bossy, Bryan Trottier and Denis Potvin won the last of four straight championships.

-The 24-year-old Ledekcy is expected to be one of the biggest stars at the Tokyo Olympics.
+The 24-year-old Ledecky is expected to be one of the biggest stars at the Tokyo Olympics.
 She won four golds and a silver at the 2016 Rio Games.

-Jon Ledekcy is planning to be in Omaha for at least some of his niece's races, she said.
+Jon Ledecky is planning to be in Omaha for at least some of his niece's races, she said.

 “I think he’s doing a little bit of back and forth this week, which will be interesting,” Katie said.